 Today's Big Rumor: Google Buying FeedburnerThe big rumor today first on Sam Sethi's Vecosys and now on Techmeme is that Google may be acquiring Feedburner.
-Valleywag blogs about why Google might want Feedburner and says the rumored purchase price is $100 million.
+Gawker blogs about why Google might want Feedburner and says the rumored purchase price is $100 million.
 They theorize that it is another way for Google to reach independent publishers.

 Feedburner already has an ad network so technically Google would be buying a competitor.
 So far Feedburner has focused on some of the larger feeds with hundreds or thousands of subscribers.
 This leaves tons of smaller feeds with little or no ads running on them.
 Google already has lots of advertisers using AdWords so they are constantly looking for more places to put them.
 Feedburner would fill this need for Google and it would make it much easier for Google to reach feeds and own the data on how people are subscribing to feeds.
 The deal makes good sense for the advertising behemoth but so far it is still only a rumor that they are about to acquire Feedburner.